Sugar glider: In captivity

 In captivity, the sugar glider can suffer from calcium deficiencies if not fed an adequate diet.
 A lack of calcium in the diet causes the body to leach calcium from the bones, with the hind legs first to show noticeable dysfunction.
-Calcium to phosphorus ratios should be 2:1 to prevent hypocalcemia, sometimes known as hind leg paralysis (HLP).
+Calcium to phosphorus ratios should be 2:1 to prevent hypocalcaemia, sometimes known as hind leg paralysis (HLP).
 Their diet should be 50% insects (gut-loaded) or other sources of protein, 25% fruit and 25% vegetables.
 Some of the more recognised diets are Bourbon's Modified Leadbeaters (BML), High Protein Wombaroo (HPW) and various calcium rich diets with Leadbeaters Mixture (LBM).
-Iron storage disease (hemochromatosis) is another dietary problem that has been reported in captive gliders and can lead to fatal complications if not diagnosed and treated early.
+Iron storage disease (haemochromatosis) is another dietary problem that has been reported in captive gliders and can lead to fatal complications if not diagnosed and treated early.

 A large amount of attention and environmental enrichment may be required for the highly social species, especially for those kept as individuals.
 Inadequate social interaction can lead to depression and behavioural disorders such as loss of appetite, irritability and self-mutilation.

 As a pet

 In several countries, the sugar glider (or what was formerly considered to be the sugar glider) is popular as an exotic pet, and is sometimes referred to as a pocket pet.
-In Australia, there is opposition to keeping native animals as pets from Australia's largest wildlife rehabilitation organisation (WIRES), and concerns from Australian wildlife conservation organisations regarding animal welfare risks including neglect, cruelty and abandonment.
+In Australia, there is opposition to keeping wild native animals as pets from Australia's largest wildlife rehabilitation organisation (WIRES), and concerns from Australian wildlife conservation organisations regarding animal welfare risks including neglect, cruelty, and abandonment.

 In Australia, sugar gliders can be kept in Victoria, South Australia, and the Northern Territory.
 However, they are not allowed to be kept as pets in Western Australia, New South Wales, the Australian Capital Territory, Queensland or Tasmania.

-DNA analysis indicates that "the USA (sugar) glider population originates from West Papua, Indonesia with no illegal harvesting from other native areas such as Papua New Guinea or Australia".
+DNA analysis indicates that "the USA (sugar) glider population originates from West Papua, Indonesia, with no illegal harvesting from other native areas such as Papua New Guinea or Australia".
 Given that the West Papuan gliders have been tentatively classified as Krefft's gliders (albeit to be changed in the future), this indicates that at least the captive gliders kept in the United States are Krefft's gliders, not sugar gliders.